bluezald/web-dev-tools/Notes.md

 - References:
     - https://it.toolbox.com/guest-article/demystifying-apis-and-microservices-discover-the-importance-of-apis-and-microservices-to-modern-businesses

+### API Gateway
+- An API gateway is the conductor that organizes the requests being processed by the microservices architecture to create simplified experience for the user.
+It's a translator, taking a client's many requests and turning them into just one, to reduce the number of round trips between the client and application.

 ### Token
 #### JWT (JSON Web Token)
 - is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with HMAC algorithm) or a public/private key pair using RSA.